Player help for Nintendo Switch

-Rhythm Heaven Groove Guide
+Rhythm Heaven Groove Guide: Get Back on Beat

 Abstract rhythm track with timing buttons and medal tokens